danieltofan/concert-seating/README.md

 Total unseated people: 0
 ```

-The above run seated gusts by party size first.
+The above run seated guests by party size first.

 In another sample run (with 100 guests), and using the RSVP-first strategy, 3 seats were left empty.
 The backfill algorithm kicked in and filled those seats.